Akzestia/cqlls/README.md

 }
 ```

-If no config file was provided, server will defailt to the following
+If no config file was provided, server will default to the following

 ```
 db {